omerwase/OpenMP/README.md

 # OpenMP
-Parallel Programming in C using OpenMP
+Construction and property verification of a string using multithreading with OpenMP